music-encoding/music-encoding.github.io/community/mei-by-laws.md

 ### 3.3 Resignation

 Any member may resign from MEI.

+Resignation of a Personal Membership is effective upon unsubscribing from MEI-L.

-Resignation of a Personal or Institutional Membership is effective upon the Board's receipt of a formal (physical or electronic) notice of resignation.
+Resignation of an Institutional Membership is effective upon the Board’s receipt of a formal (physical or electronic) notice of resignation.

 ## 4 Finances